fsa006/PLUFF/README.md

-Context.
+Introduction

+The following paper presents the literature research of the authors regarding optimisation and prescriptive analytics applied to several domains of the supply chain.
+Furthermore, this document illustrates the application of mathematical models using Python (Python Software Foundation., 2024) to provide the optimal solution for a hypothetical business case based on the implementation of a new supply chain network for a contemporary pharmaceutical company.
+The authors investigate the usability of specific models for the network design, like Centre of Gravity for the proposed design of a new supply chain network taking into consideration the business challenges of working with unreliable forecasts, cost constraints and distribution centre location like in the case of launching a new drug to the market.

-New companies deal with bigger challenges than incumbents.
+Background: New companies deal with bigger challenges than incumbents.

-The Challenge.
-Due to the uncertainty of different factors such as manufacturing/quality issues, drug approval date(s), location of the Contract Manufacturing Organisations (CMO), Logistics distribution, contract terms (incoterms) and many other factors that are not in the control of the network designers, the authors have decided to simulate several hypothetical scenarios for the supply network design problems and implement the optimal solution for each of them.
+The Challenge: Due to the uncertainty of different factors such as manufacturing/quality issues, drug approval date(s), location of the Contract Manufacturing Organisations (CMO), Logistics distribution, contract terms (incoterms) and many other factors that are not in the control of the network designers, the authors have decided to simulate several hypothetical scenarios for the supply network design problems and implement the optimal solution for each of them.

 Assumptions from the Supply Chain team/Network designers based on Forecast cases.